anishrana2001/Kubernetes/30 SSH from POD to remote server/Lab.md

 ### $${\color{green}\ Step\ 5.\ Execute\ the\ "ssh"\ command,\ and\ it\ should\ not\ ask\ for\ a\ password.\}$$

 <mark>
-### Step 1.
+Step 1.
 Create an image which has SSH Package.
-### Step 2.
+Step 2.
 Push the image on DockerHub repo.
-### Step 3.
-Create a pod with using our own customized image.
-### Step 4.
-Create a RSA Key and copy the public key on a remote server.
+Step 3.
+Create a pod with using our own customized image.\n Step 4.
+Create a RSA Key and copy the public key on a remote server.\n Step 5.
-### Step 5.
 Execute the "ssh" command, and it should not ask for a password.
 </mark>

 ### Prerequise: